 Sophie Allison: I don't know if it was necessarily conscious as much it was just how I was feeling.
-I think the ones that were the most expressive for me became my favorites.
+I think the ones that were the most expressive for me became my favourites.
 And I think I have become better at expressing myself in my style; I think I've just become more eloquent at writing in my style than I was when I was 18.
 I've grown a lot and that's kind of naturally made [the songs] more confident and more eloquent.
 I spent a lot of time like reflecting and learning from my past mistakes and learning from like past relationships, like how it felt and just thinking about that.
 I was going into a new relationship too, and I didn't want to be too vulnerable or too weak in a relationship again.
 I didn't want to feel always like I was saying things or I wasn't saying things I wanted to say or like the person I was with didn't want to do things for me that like weren't easy.

 So you were going into a relationship as you started writing?
 Because a lot of the time this feels more like a breakup record.